 Electricity generated by fossil fuels accounts for one-quarter of global carbon emissions.
 As quoted by The Guardian, Rob Jackson, the chair of Global Carbon Project said: “The drop in emissions is global and unprecedented.”

 The fall of fossil fuels

-Covid-19 may be a nail in the coffin of the fossil fuel industry but dirty energy was dying before the outbreak of this modern day plague.
+Covid-19 may be a nail in the coffin of the fossil fuel industry but dirty energy was dying before the outbreak of this modern-day plague.
 According to the IEA low oil prices are here to stay.
-The fossil fuel industry is in decline due to market realities and their once vaunted position has been decimated by revelations about the corruption and deceit.
+The fossil fuel industry is in decline due to market realities and their once-vaunted position has been decimated by revelations about corruption and deceit.
 This is evident in polls that show their disinformation efforts are faltering.
 More recent polls suggest that the coronavirus may be helping people to acknowledge the threat posed by the climate crisis.

 Renewable energy challenging fossil fuels

 This is the biggest decline in energy use since the Great Depression almost a century ago.
 It is important to note that not all sources of energy will be equally affected.
 The fossil fuel industry will continue to suffer the brunt of this energy tsunami.
 While almost every sector of the economy will be pummeled by the forthcoming economic recession, low prices will drive many oil companies into bankruptcy while renewables are expected to keep growing.
 While global demand for oil has already fallen by 5 percent this year, the IEA indicates that we can expect to see a 5 percent increase in global use of renewable electricity in 2020.
 In 2020 renewable energy is expected to account for almost one-third (30%) global electricity demand.